iamjadesmith/iamjadesmith.github.io/_projects/counting.md

 ## Cleaning

-There were two apparent things that stood out to me when I looked at the data:
+Two apparent things stood out to me when I looked at the data:

 1. Text with the number in the Content column making the content column read as character instead of numeric
 2. The #nnnn as the last 5 characters of the Author column